ericsonga/TeacherCSP/_sources/CSPRepeatImages/ch11_exercises.rst

         .. tab:: Question

             Complete the code in order to set the blue value to an eigth of the green value plus an eight of the red value.

             .. activecode::  ch11ex6q
                 :nocodelens:

+                # STEP 1: USE THE IMAGE LIBRARY
 		        from image import *
+                # STEP 2: PICK THE IMAGE
                 img = Image("swan.jpg")
+                # STEP 3: LOOP THROUGH THE PIXELS
                 pixels = img.getPixels()
                 for
+                    # STEP 4: GET THE DATA
                     b = p.get
                     g = p.get
 		            r = p.get
+                    # STEP 5: MODIFY THE COLOR
                     p.set
+                    # STEP 6: UPDATE THE IMAGE
                     img.updatePixel(p)
+                # STEP 7: SHOW THE RESULT
                 win = ImageWin(img.getWidth(),img.getHeight())
                 img.draw(win)

         .. tab:: Answer

     	    Complete the for loop header to iterate through pixels.
 Get the values for the blue, red, and green pixels.
 Set the blue pixels to the sum of an eighth of both the red and green pixels.

             .. activecode::  ch11ex6a
                 :nocodelens:

+                # STEP 1: USE THE IMAGE LIBRARY
 		        from image import *
+                # STEP 2: PICK THE IMAGE
                 img = Image("swan.jpg")
+                # STEP 3: LOOP THROUGH THE PIXELS
                 pixels = img.getPixels()
                 for p in pixels:
+                    # STEP 4: GET THE DATA
                     b = p.getBlue()
                     g = p.getGreen()
 		            r = p.getRed()
+                    # STEP 5: MODIFY THE COLOR
                     p.setBlue((g/8)+(r/8))
+                    # STEP 6: UPDATE THE IMAGE
                     img.updatePixel(p)
+                # STEP 7: SHOW THE RESULT
                 win = ImageWin(img.getWidth(),img.getHeight())
                 img.draw(win)

         .. tab:: Discussion

             .. disqus::